With the massive amount of information regarding Medicare on the web and everywhere else, you may feel as though you are in a Medicare maze.

 Medicare can be confusing and complicated.
 Our experts at Olson Insurance can help you navigate the piles of information you receive and find a Medicare plan that fits your needs.

 We take pride in helping our clients understand the many aspects of Medicare, alleviate your anxiety and answer all your questions.
-At Olson Insurance, we want to make sure you are not just satisfied, but delighted with our service (but our service exceeds expectations).
+At Olson Insurance, we want to make sure you are not just satisfied, but delighted with our service.
 We are always just a phone call away.
-Contact Us Here
+Contact Us Here.

 What is Medicare?

 Medicare is the federal health insurance program primarily for:

 - Individuals with certain disabilities, regardless of age